rebelsky/sams-assorted-musings-reflections/restricted-fund.md

 ---

+[1] It used to be the monthly meeting of department, concentration, and program chairs [2].
+But I'm told that it's now just a meeting of department chairs.
+I don't pay enough attention to know when the switch happened.

+[2] The first year, we ended up with three of the five tenure-line faculty at the meeting: I was there as Chair of CS, Jerod was there as Chair of Neuroscience, and Janet was there as Chair of the Wilson Program.

-[1] Well, I can read pp. 11-13 of [The Faculty Handbook](http://web.grinnell.edu/dean/Handbook/FacultyHandbook.pdf) on the role of chairs [2,3].
+[3] Well, I can read pp. 11-13 of [The Faculty Handbook](http://web.grinnell.edu/dean/Handbook/FacultyHandbook.pdf) on the role of chairs [4,5].

-[2] I could also read the PDF they sent us of a photocopied version of the printed handbook.
+[4] I could also read the PDF they sent us of a photocopied version of the printed handbook.
 I think the original PDF is cleaner.

-[3] If I find time, I may write tomorrow's essay on the roles of chairs.
+[5] If I find time, I may write tomorrow's essay on the roles of chairs.

-[4] No.  Stop laughing.
+[6] No.  Stop laughing.
 Really.
 Please?
 Will you accept that once in a while I go along with stupid rules?
 Will you accept that I think that raising troublesome issues is part of good citizenship?
 Ah hah!
 See, I'm a good citizen.

-[5] They were larger than normal because we had more students than normal.
+[7] They were larger than normal because we had more students than normal.

-[6] Hmmm ...
+[8] Hmmm ...
 I wonder if I can make those lunches part of the regular CS budget.
 Probably not.

-[7] No, I'm not sucking up.
+[9] No, I'm not sucking up.
 I don't always agree with Kate, but I appreciate most of what she does, and I really do think she has the College's best interests at heart.

 ---

-*Version 1.0 of 2017-02-12.*
+*Version 1.1 of 2017-02-13.*